ory/sdk/clients/client/dotnet/docs/EventsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="seteventstream"></a>
+<a id="seteventstream"></a>
 # **SetEventStream**
-> ClientEventStream SetEventStream (string projectId, string eventStreamId, ClientSetEventStreamBody clientSetEventStreamBody = null)
+> ClientEventStream SetEventStream (string projectId, string eventStreamId, ClientSetEventStreamBody? clientSetEventStreamBody = null)

 Update an event stream for a project.